 - With no personal representative named, someone entitled to share in the proceeds of the claim may be appointed a plaintiff ad litem.

-If you have questions about whether your loved one’s death entitles you to a wrongful death claim, contact The Bradley Law Firm for a free case review.
+If you have questions about whether your loved one’s death entitles you to a wrongful death claim, contact Bradley Law Personal Injury Lawyers for a free case review.

 There are no calculators, formulas, or charts to estimate the value of wrongful death cases.
 A wrongful death case may be worth as little as $10,000 or as much as several million.
 The best way to estimate the value of your case is through a consultation with an experienced Kansas City wrongful death lawyer.

 Your loved one’s medical bills, the wages they would have earned, and your family’s non-economic damages will likely make up the largest share of your claim’s value.
 However, valuing a case is difficult.